mfurla/NanOlympicsMod/README.md

 ## Repository content

 * Docker: folder containing the Dockerfiles to assemble all the images required by the pipeline
-* Scripts: folder containing a bash script to run the nextflow pipeline, and a set of R scripts for data post-processing and statistical analysis
+* Scripts: folder containing a bash script to run the nextflow pipeline, a set of R scripts for data post-processing and statistical analysis, and a python script to lift-over m6A peaks to SK1 reference genome
 * pipeline.nf: nextflow pipeline main script
 * pipeline.conf: nextflow pipeline configuration file
+* NanOlympicsMod_tutorial.pdf: tutorial describing how to add a tool to the NanOlympicsMod pipeline

 ## Getting started

 **Prerequisites**